yuliya1324/Tiny_Reasoner/README.md

 | GRPO format from SFT | format | 0.3404 | 1.0000 | 0.9992 | 46.5125 |
 | GRPO composite | composite | 0.0425 | 1.0000 | 0.0000 | 1.0243 |
 | GRPO composite from SFT | composite | 0.3177 | 0.9985 | 0.9985 | 44.2077 |

-## Team Workflow

-1. Everyone runs `sft_baseline` to verify setup works on their GPU (see Quick Start and change `output_dir` in `configs/sft.yaml`)
-2. Each member develops their experiments on a feature branch
-    - Use `configs` directory to store the configs for your experiments
-    -  Use `experiments/your_experiment` for your experiment code
-    - Add the function to prepare a dataset for your experiment `prepare_<your_exp>_dataset` to  `src/utils/data_utils.py` if needed
-    - Add your reward function to `src/rewards`
-3. Merge into `main` once experiments complete